 Chagas disease is a tropical parasitic disease caused by the flagellate protozoan Trypanosoma cruzi.
 T. cruzi is commonly transmitted to humans and other mammals by an insect vector.
 The disease may also be spread through blood transfusion and organ transplantation, ingestion of food contaminated with parasites, and from a mother to her fetus.
 After 4–8 weeks, individuals with active infections enter the chronic phase of Chagas disease that is asymptomatic for 60–80% of chronically infected individuals through their lifetime.
 Chagas disease is recognised by WHO as one of the 13 more neglected tropical diseases.

 Leishmaniosis is caused by protozoan parasites that belong to the genus Leishmania and the Trypanosomatidae family.
-This disease, due to its zoonotic nature can affect humans and dogs. it is transmitted by wild animals as asymptomatic reservoirs.
+This disease, due to its zoonotic nature can affect humans, dogs and cats.
+It is transmitted by wild animals as asymptomatic reservoirs.
 This parasite is transmitted by the bite of certain species of sand fly from the genus Phlebotomus and Lutzomya.
 Leishmaniosis causes different clinical manifestations ranging from self-healing cutaneous lesions (CL), mucosal lesions (MCL) to fatal visceral infections (VL).